ncls-p/simple-llm-vscode/README.md

 1. The extension adds a new view to VS Code's sidebar, providing a chat interface.
 2. Users can select code in their editor and send it to the chat for context.
-3. The extension communicates with configured LLM APIs to generate responses.
+3. The extension communicates with configured LLM APIs (Openai Compatible) to generate responses.
 4. Responses are streamed back to the chat interface in real-time.
 5. Conversations can be saved and loaded for future reference.